MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/Storage/Azure.Storage/v1.1.6/Get-AzureStorageContainer.md

 ```

 ## DESCRIPTION
-The **Get-AzureStorageContainer** cmdlet lists the storage containers associated with the storage account in azure_2.
+The **Get-AzureStorageContainer** cmdlet lists the storage containers associated with the storage account in Azure.

 ## EXAMPLES